I'm a provider

 Please wait while you are redirected.

 DESCRIPTIONMagnetic resonance spectroscopy (MRS) is a noninvasive technique that can be used to measure the concentrations of different chemical components within tissues.
 The technique is based on the same physical principles as magnetic resonance imaging (MRI) and the detection of energy exchange between external magnetic fields and specific nuclei within atoms.
 With MRI, this energy exchange, measured as a radiofrequency signal, is then translated into the familiar anatomic image by assigning different gray values according to the strength of the emitted signal.
 The principal difference between MRI and MRS is that in MRI, the emitted radiofrequency is based on the spatial position of nuclei, while MRS detects the chemical composition of the scanned tissue.
 The information produced by MRS is displayed graphically as a spectrum with peaks consistent with the various chemicals detected.
 MRS may be performed as an adjunct to MRI.
 An MRI image is first generated, and then MRS spectra are developed at the site of interest, at the level of the voxel (3-dimensional volume X pixel).
 The voxel of interest (VOI) is typically a cube or rectangular prism with a dimensional pixel with a volume of 1 to 8 cm³.
 While an MRI provides an anatomic image of the brain, MRS provides a functional image related to underlying dynamic physiology.
-MRS can be performed with existing MRI equipment and modified with additional software and hardware, which are provided with all new MRI scanners.
+MRS can be performed with existing MRI equipment, and modified with additional software and hardware, which are provided with all new MRI scanners.
 Imaging time in the scanner is increased by 15 to 30 minutes.

 MRS has been studied most extensively in a variety of brain pathologies.
 In the brain, both 1-H (i.e., proton) and 31-P are present in concentrations high enough to detect and thus have been used extensively to study brain chemistry.
 Proton MRS of the brain reveals 6 principal spectra: